 New swimming pools and spas

-require building approval by a Private Building Certifier prior to construction or installation.
+All swimming pools and spas require building approval by a Private Building Certifier prior to construction or installation.

-The Private Building Certifier who issues the building approval must inspect and certify the pool safety barrier, and the pool must not be filled to a depth of 300 mm or more until a satisfactory inspection is carried out and a Final Inspection Certificate (Form 17) has been issued by the Certifier.
+The Private Building Certifier who issues the building approval must inspect and certify the pool safety barrier, and the pool must not be filled to a depth of 300mm or more until a satisfactory inspection is carried out and a Final Inspection Certificate (Form 17) has been issued by the Certifier.

-All pools and spas in Queensland must be registered with the Queensland Building and Construction Commission in the Pool safety register.
+All pools and spas in Queensland must be registered with the Queensland Building and Construction Commission in the pool safety register.

 Existing swimming pools and spas